Cure for "too white"

 Talk about biting the hand that feeds you.
 But blunt courage like this may be required to make newsrooms more reflective of their communities.
 The honest truth is that, as newsrooms shed staff to keep afloat, the few non-whites hired in newsrooms over the years run the risk of being squeezed out.

 There's no proof of this because nobody's keeping count.
-The last research into the diversity of newspaper staffs was my own, in 2004.
+The last research into the diversity of newspaper staffs was my own, which I did with Caron Court in 2004.
 The findings showed that racial minorities were more than five times under-represented in daily newsrooms.
 Moreover, the commitment of editors to change their hiring patterns had declined, not risen, in 10 years.
 One of the reasons they gave was that “journalism schools are not producing them.”

 Luckily, institutions can change if they really want to.
 As an example, Ms. Paradkar briefly pointed to my experience as head of the School of Journalism at Ryerson University.
 I'd like to say more about that.